MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 ## View and manage segments as an administrator

-SharePoint Administrators or Global Administrators can view and manage segments on a SharePoint site as follows:
+SharePoint Administrators or Global Administrators can view and manage segments on a SharePoint site.
+Your organization can have up to 5,000 segments and users can be assigned to multiple segments.

+View and manage information barriers segments as follows:

 ### 1. Use the SharePoint admin center to view and manage information segments